gobysec/GobyExtension/README.md

 Third, after using the custom component, to display the specific interface, you can use goby.showIframeDia to transfer the html page.

-If you want know more, you can download the code to view the details.
+If you want to know more, you can download the code to view the details.

 The final effect is shown below:

 ![](./img/ex-http.gif)

 ## Vulnerability list - vulList
 This page allows users to customize the processing and operation of the vulnerability.
 Let’s look at a simple example.
-This example is mainly based on whether the current vulnerability name is in the custom list, display the MSF utilization button dynamically.
+This example is depends on whether the current vulnerability name is in the custom list, and displays the MSF utilization button dynamically.
 Click the button to call the local Metasploit framework to detect the vulnerability.

 ### Download link
 [MSF Sploit](https://gobies.org/MSFSploit.zip)